-Poor sleep habits linked to increased risk of fibromyalgia in womenNovember 14th, 2011 in Health /
+Poor sleep habits linked to increased risk of fibromyalgia in womenNovember 14, 2011 in Medicine & Health / Health

 Researchers from Norway have uncovered an association between sleep problems and increased risk of fibromyalgia in women.
 The risk of fibromyalgia increased with severity of sleep problems, and the association was stronger among middle-aged and older women than among younger women.
 Results of the prospective study, based on ten years of data, appear in Arthritis & Rheumatism, a journal published by Wiley-Blackwell on behalf of the American College of Rheumatology (ACR).

 Experts estimate that fibromyalgia -- a chronic musculoskeletal pain syndrome -- affects more than 5 million people over the age of 18 in the U.S., with the general adult population prevalence at 3% to 5%.
 Studies have shown that the syndrome onset typically occurs in middle age and up to 90% of those with fibromyalgia are women.
 While previous research has found that insomnia, nocturnal awakening, and fatigue are common symptoms in patients with fibromyalgia, it is unknown whether poor sleep habits contribute to the development of this pain syndrome.

 Drs.
 Paul Mork and Tom Nilsen from the Norwegian University of Science and Technology (NTNU) investigated the impact of sleep problems on risk of fibromyalgia in a population of women in Norway.
 Female participants aged 20 and older who had participated in a large population-based health study (the HUNT study; http://www.ntnu.edu/hunt) by answering a health-related questionnaire and undergoing clinical examination were included in the investigation.
 The researchers selected 12,350 women who were free of musculoskeletal pain and movement disorders for the current study.